What's Included in the Free Plan?

 How to unlock full content and more quota

 To remove the preview and the page cap, move to a paid plan and use a live key (prefix api_live_).
-On a paid plan the body, body_html, description and URLs come back in full, the 5-page limit is lifted, the request and streaming pools are much larger, and you can hold more concurrent SSE connections and save more webhooks.
+On a paid plan the body, body_html, description and URLs come back in full, the 5-page limit is lifted, per_page rises to 50 (Starter) or 250 (Basic and up), the request and streaming pools are much larger, and you can hold more concurrent SSE connections and save more webhooks.
 To pick the right tier, see which plan is right for me.

 Common Questions